nandinihegde/Credit-card-fraud-detection/README.md

-This repository contains the code and dataset used to identify fraud in credit card transactions.
+This repository contains the project code and dataset used to identify fraudulent credit card transactions.
 Supervised learning algorithms were implemented in R for the pupose of this project.

 The code is divided into three parts as follows: